ovrdoz/vault-secret-engine-with-mysql/README.md

 ## Running test

-In terminal run this comand to generate dynamic password
+In the terminal run this command to generate a dynamic password

 ```
 export VAULT_ADDR='http://0.0.0.0:8200' # this is a selector